BYU Lifts Event Vaccination/Testing Requirement

-Masks continue to be required at all indoor BYU facilities when physical distancing isn’t maintained regardless of vaccination status.
-Individuals experiencing symptoms of illness should not attend campus events.
+Masks continue to be required in classes and in any indoor space where physical distancing isn’t maintained, regardless of vaccination status, and individuals experiencing symptoms of illness should not attend campus events.

 Accepted forms of proof of vaccination